Skip to main content

 Rating: 4.8/5

-Miro is a visual collaboration platform for consultants that combines digital whiteboarding, workflow mapping, and real-time team collaboration tools.
+Miro is a visual collaboration platform that combines infinite canvases, Kanban boards, Gantt charts, process mapping, and real-time and async collaboration tools for project planning and client-facing work.

 Who Is Miro Best For?

-Miro is a strong fit for consultants and cross-functional teams who work visually and need a shared space for workshops, diagrams, and collaborative planning sessions.
+Miro is a strong fit for consultants and cross-functional teams who run workshops, map processes, and collaborate with clients visually across distributed environments.

 Why I Picked Miro